 Next, you need to fill out the start and end date of your campaign or project.
-These dates should begin the day you start your ideation (or planning process) for a specific campaign and end the day you complete your last report on said project.
+These dates should begin the day you start your ideation or planning process for a specific campaign.
+The dates should end the day you complete your last report on said project.

 The last thing you need to do in this section of your template is choose the color code for your project.
-This will be used in the top part of your template and will help you identify which project is which.
+This will be used in the top part of your template, and it will help you identify which project is which.

-After that go up to the top part of your marketing template and fill in the color code on the dates that your project will be running, so it looks like this.
+After that, go up to the top part of your marketing template and fill in the color code on the dates that your project will be running.
+It should look like this.

 You can also merge the two sections by selecting Merge Across from the menu in Excel:

-Repeat this process for every project until your timeline is filled in.
+Repeat this process for every project until your timeline is filled.

 You can also create a more collaborative timeline by uploading your spreadsheet to Google Drive or another cloud-based program.

 To convert your Excel document to Google Sheets, go to your Drive and select Upload a File.

 Select your annual template and click Open with Google Sheets.